Sriep/Qt_Firebase_REST_API/README.md

   // Handel response
 }
 ```
 Now whenever the Firebase object emits a responseReasy signal, the onResponseReady function will be called with the `QByteArray` parameter will hold any information returned.
 You can put any code to handle the data and finish the request in here.
 The `Firebase::onResponseReasy` signal actually chains the `QtNetworkReply::finished` signal which is emitted when the reply has finished processing.
-The `QByteArrya` parameter is the return value from the inherited function `QtNetworkReply::readAll` which reads all the remaining data.
+The `QByteArry` parameter is the return value from the inherited function `QtNetworkReply::readAll` which reads all the remaining data.

 ### Stream changes to database